-Equality and Inclusion is absolutely vital to Lancashire Police as we strive to keep our communities safe and feeling safe – we can only be effective in that if our workforce is truly reflective of the communities we serve.
+Equality and Inclusion are absolutely vital to Lancashire Police, as we strive to keep our communities safe – we can only be effective in that if our workforce is truly reflective of the communities we serve.

-A diverse workforce will help us to understand the diverse needs of our communities and be able to adapt accordingly.
+- Helping us to understand the diverse needs of our communities and be able to adapt accordingly

-We will be better positioned to serve our communities by overcoming language and cultural barriers.
+- Be better positioned to serve our communities by overcoming language and cultural barriers

-Staff are happier in an organisation that is truly reflective, values diversity and well-being allowing staff to truly be themselves at work.
+- Staff are happier in an environment that is truly reflective, values diversity and well-being, allowing staff to truly be themselves at work

 Who is eligible for Positive Action?

-The Equality Act, allows positive action to be used when there is under-representation including people who are / from;
+The Equality Act, allows positive action to be used when there is under-representation.
+Lancashire Constabulary have identified that there is an operational requirement to recruit people who are / from;

 - Black and Minority Ethnicities